 The Masquerade Ball

 In the 17th and 18th centuries masquerade balls became popular in Europe with sometimes fatal results.
-Guest could infiltrate events by wearing a mask, making them unrecognisable, and could pretend to be someone else.
+Guests could infiltrate events by wearing a mask, making them unrecognizable, and could pretend to be someone else.

 Images courtesy of Djojo & Versteeg